🎵 Help us continue our music & sound guides - every small donation helps! 🙏 Donate BTC ⚡

 Communications Tab

 Windows can automatically lower the volume of other sounds when a phone call or voice chat is detected.
 This tab controls that behavior.
-Most people set it to ‘Do nothing’ to prevent unexpected volume changes.
+Most people set it to Do nothing to prevent unexpected volume changes during calls.

 Tips for Using the Sound Control Panel Effectively

-• Always right-click a device before opening its properties – the context menu gives quick access to ‘Set as Default Device’ and ‘Set as Default Communication Device’ separately.
+• Always right-click a device before opening its properties — the context menu gives quick access to Set as Default Device and Set as Default Communication Device separately.

 • If multiple output devices are connected, check the green checkmark to confirm which one is currently active.

-• Disabling unused audio devices from the Playback tab keeps the list clean and avoids accidental routing issues.
+• Disabling unused audio devices from the Playback tab keeps the list clean and avoids accidental audio routing issues.

 • For per-app volume control, Windows 11 has a separate mixer.
 Check out how to manage volume for individual apps on Windows for a full guide on that.

-• Bluetooth headsets sometimes appear twice in the Playback tab – once as ‘Stereo’ and once as ‘Hands-Free’.
+• Bluetooth headsets sometimes appear twice in the Playback tab — once as Stereo and once as Hands-Free.
 For the best audio quality, always select the Stereo option.
 If there are pairing issues, the guide on how to re-pair Bluetooth earbuds for stereo sound on Windows is worth checking out.

 Common Problems When Accessing the Sound Control Panel